-Envelope sender may use domain only Anymail's envelope_sender is used to populate SparkPost's 'return_path' parameter.
-Anymail supplies the full email address, but depending on your Spark-Post configuration, SparkPost may use only the domain portion and substitute its own encoded mailbox before the @.
+- Envelope sender may use domain only Anymail's envelope_sender is used to populate SparkPost's 'return_path' parameter.
+Anymail supplies the full email address, but depending on your SparkPost configuration, SparkPost may use only the domain portion and substitute its own encoded mailbox before the @. - Multiple from_email addresses Prior to November, 2020, SparkPost supporting sending messages with multiple From addresses.
+(This is technically allowed by email specs, but many ISPs bounce such messages.)
+Anymail v8.1 and earlier will pass multiple from_email addresses to SparkPost's API.